jotavare/net_practice/README.md

 ## RESOURCES
 ### What is a subnet?

-  A **subnet or a subnetwork** is a *network inside a network*.
+  A **subnet or subnetwork** is a *network inside a network*.
 Subnets make networks more efficient.

-  **Subnetting** is the process of stealing bits from the HOST part of IP address in order to divide the large network into smaller ones called subnets.
+  **Subnetting** is the process of stealing bits from the HOST part of an IP address to divide the large network into smaller ones called subnets.
 After subnetting, we end up with **NETWORK SUBNET HOST** fields, and we always reserve an IP address to *identify the subnet* and another one to *identify the broadcast subnet address*, and through subnetting, network traffic can travel a shorter distance without passing through unnecessary routes to reach its destination.

-### How to calculate a subnet mask from IP address step by step?
+### How to calculate a subnet mask from an IP address step by step?

   We will work with the IP address `10.20.4.13/29`